Who we are

 Be realistic about what we can afford and who we are

 - We will provide travel expenses for the Full Meetings which take place in alternate months.
 We will try to cover, or to make a contribution towards - the cheapest possible travel ticket for asylum seekers only.
 We can't provide travel expenses for the drop-in sessions.

 - We can't provide alcohol or food or direct grants of money to people.

 - We recognize that this is a group for asylum seekers.
-(Andy's role is to facilitate and administer but not lead the group.
+(Andy's and Philip's roles are to facilitate and administer but not lead the group.
 Non asylum seekers who come along do so to support asylum seekers where appropriate.)